Skip to Main Content

 Scroll

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Serbia, this technique is essential for documenting nocturnal wildlife—brown bears and grey wolves in the mountain forests of Tara and Stara Planina, golden eagles over Kopaonik, and Griffon vultures roosting in the Uvac River canyon—as well as for dark-sky shoots in the Zlatibor and Tara national parks, where minimal light pollution offers excellent astrophotography conditions.
+In Serbia, this technique is key for logging nocturnal wildlife—brown bears and grey wolves in the mountain forests of Tara and Stara Planina, golden eagles over Kopaonik, and Griffon vultures roosting in the Uvac River canyon—as well as for dark-sky shoots in the Zlatibor and Tara national parks, where minimal light pollution gives great astrophotography conditions.

-We source night vision and infrared camera packages through Pinewood Serbia Studios, Avala Studios, and Belgrade rental houses, and coordinate experienced crews familiar with Tara, Kopaonik, the Djerdap Gorge, and the Carpathian foothills.
-Our team works alongside the Serbia Film Commission and the Institute for the Protection of Cultural Monuments to secure permits for filming in national parks, monasteries, and protected nature reserves.
+Here is the short of it.
+We source night vision and infrared camera packages through Pinewood Serbia Studios, Avala Studios, and Belgrade rental houses, and set up skilled crews familiar with Tara, Kopaonik, the Djerdap Gorge, and the Carpathian foothills.
+Our team works alongside the Serbia Film Commission.
+The Institute for the Protection of Cultural Monuments to secure permits for filming in national parks, monasteries, and covered nature reserves.

 Capabilities